jxom/bumbag-ui/CONTRIBUTING.md

 yarn docs
 ```

+## Commands

+- `yarn build` - Compile the components, type definitions, and proxy packages.
+- `yarn type-check` - Check that all the types are valid
+- `yarn lint` - Runs the linter
+- `yarn lint:fix` - Fixes lint issues
+- `yarn clean` - Clean up the compiled files.
+- `yarn docs` - Runs component documentation on a local development server.
+- `yarn develop` - Compile components & listen for changes (only use this for testing Fannypack consumer apps)

 ## Guide to developing a new component

 The list below is a guide (or checklist) to creating a new Fannypack component.
 You can reference this list as well as referencing existing components.